MLB Stadium Security Case Study

 Plaintiff was awarded $105,000 in punitive damages as compensation after the jury determined that one of the off-duty officers involved in the altercation had acted with malice, fraud, or oppression.

-This case demonstrates a precedence to award punitive damages if security acts in a manner found to be inappropriate or excessive.
+This case demonstrates a precedence to award punitive damages if security personnel act in a manner found to be inappropriate or excessive.
 Whether a concert or sport event, stadium visitors come in all shapes, sizes, dispositions, temperaments, and sensibilities.
 Incidents involving crowd management components must be reviewed with careful consideration to the facility policies and procedures concerning event security, staff hiring, and staff training, among others.

 Gil Fried is a tenured Full Professor at the University of West Florida, where he also serves as associate dean of the Lewis Bear Jr. College of Business.
 He has 30 years of experience as an expert witness specializing in high-profile cases involving sport and concert venues.